What has changed since you shared the draft concept plan last year?

 How does the Broadway Plan relate to Burrard Slopes Park?

-The 2022 Broadway Plan focuses on opportunities to integrate new housing, jobs, and amenities (including parks, arts and culture, community gardens) around the new Broadway Subway, from Vine Street to Clark Drive and 1st Avenue to 16th Avenue.
+The Broadway Plan, approved by City Council in 2022, focuses on opportunities to integrate new housing, jobs, and amenities (including parks, arts and culture, community gardens) around the new Broadway Subway, from Vine Street to Clark Drive and 1st Avenue to 16th Avenue.

 Burrard Slopes Park falls within the Broadway Plan study area.
 While the Broadway Plan is a 30-year plan that covers housing, jobs, and amenities around the Broadway Subway, Burrard Slopes Park is one specific project happening within that area.
 The Broadway Plan, along with other policies and feedback gathered through the Burrard Slopes Park planning process, will guide design decisions for the park.